What's in a Name? Beyond Class Indices for Image Recognition

 \section{Abstract}

 Existing machine learning models demonstrate excellent performance in image object recognition after training on a large-scale dataset under full supervision.
 However, these models only learn to map an image to a predefined class index, without revealing the actual semantic meaning of the object in the image.
-In contrast, vision-language models like CLIP are able to assign semantic class names to unseen objects in a `zero-shot' manner, although they still rely on a predefined set of candidate names at test time.
-In this paper, we reconsider the recognition problem and task a vision-language model to assign class names to images given only a large and essentially unconstrained vocabulary of categories as prior information.
-We use non-parametric methods to establish relationships between images which allow the model to automatically narrow down the set of possible candidate names.
-Specifically, we propose iteratively clustering the data and employing a voting mechanism to determine the most suitable class names.
+In contrast, vision-language models like CLIP are able to assign semantic class names to unseen objects in a `zero-shot' manner, though they are once again provided a pre-defined set of candidate names at test-time.
+In this paper, we reconsider the recognition problem and task a vision-language model with assigning class names to images given only a large (essentially unconstrained) vocabulary of categories as prior information.
+We leverage non-parametric methods to establish meaningful relationships between images, allowing the model to automatically narrow down the pool of candidate names.
+Our proposed approach entails iteratively clustering the data and employing a voting mechanism to determine the most suitable class names.
 Additionally, we investigate the potential of incorporating additional textual features to enhance clustering performance.
 To achieve this, we employ the CLIP vision and text encoders to retrieve relevant texts from an external database, which can provide supplementary semantic information to inform the clustering process.
 Furthermore, we tackle this problem both in unsupervised and partially supervised settings, as well as with a coarse-grained and fine-grained search space as the unconstrained dictionary.
 Remarkably, our method leads to a roughly 50\% improvement over the baseline on ImageNet in the unsupervised setting.